intro(2) 맨 페이지 - 윈디하나의 솔라나라

 12 ENOMEM Cannot allocate memory

-the system is able to supply.
-This is not a tem‐
+memory than the system is able to supply.
+This

-porary condition; the maximum size is a system
+is not a temporary condition; the maximum size

-also occur if the arrangement of text, data, and
+the error may also occur if the arrangement of

 13 EACCES Permission denied

-access a file in a way forbidden by the protec‐
+cess a file in a way forbidden by the protection

 The manual pages for individual functions docu‐